argonne-lcf/balsam/docs/user-guide/appdef.md

 ## Writing ApplicationDefinitions

 At their simplest, `ApplicationDefinitions` provide a declarative template for a shell command and its adjustable parameters.
-To run an application, we submit a Job that provides values for these parameters.
+Alternatively, they define a Python `run()` function that takes arbitrary inputs.
+To run an application, we submit a
+Job that provides values for these parameters.

 Importantly, we **do not** specify how the application is launched (`mpiexec`) or its CPU/GPU resources in the `ApplicationDefinition`.
 Instead, Balsam takes care of managing resources and building the command lines to efficiently launch our Jobs.

-Besides the fundamental `command_template` shown above, `ApplicationDefinitions` provide other special attributes and methods that we can override to build more complex and useful workflow components.
+Besides the fundamental `site`, `command_template`, and `run` attributes discussed above, `ApplicationDefinitions` provide other special attributes and methods that we can override to build more complex and useful workflow components.